adessoSE/Seed-Test/README.md

      docker compose up -d
      ```

-With these steps, you'll have Seed up and running using Docker with the downloaded `docker compose.yml` file.
+With these steps, you'll have Seed up and running using Docker with the downloaded `docker-compose.yml` file.
 This will initiate the necessary services, volumes and configurations for the application (mongoDB, seed-test-frontend, seed-test-backend).

 Seed-Test can now be accessed via `http://localhost:4200/login`